leebrandt/okta-react-widget-sample/TUTORIAL.md

   }
 }
 ```

-## Putting It All Together
+We also added state to our component.
+If you're using a flux implementation, this would naturally come from the app state.
+But to keep this tutorial simple, we'll let our little `LoginPage` keep track of it's own state.

+## Check If The User Is Logged In
-Now, we'll add some stuff to check to make sure the user isn't already logged in, and we'll move our `renderEl` out to a function called `showLogin`.
+We don't necessarily want to render the widget right away.
+We'll need to add some code to check to make sure the user isn't already logged in, and we'll move our `renderEl` out to a function called `showLogin`.

 ```js
  // ...other stuff removed for brevity's sake